-I dumped hundreds of leaves – over and over - in my pool to find out which robotic pool skimmer is best.
+I dumped hundreds of leaves – over and over – in my pool to find out which robotic pool skimmer is best.
 From filter basket to propeller size and even motor strength, I measured it all.
 After testing and reviewing each model, I built a no non-sense tier list that lets you know which is best for you and your pool.
-From best value, best splurge, and best overall – I'll show you what each did well, what I didn’t like, and which one’s worth your money.
+From best overall, best performance, and best splurge – I'll show you what each did well, what I didn't like, and which one's worth your money.

 Hey there and welcome back to the Pool Nerd.
 I'm Justin, your resident pool aficionado.
-After dozens of hours of research and real-world use, I’ve ranked the top skimmers on performance, usability, and value.
+After dozens of hours of research and real-world use, I've ranked every major skimmer on performance, usability, and value.
 This review is completely unsponsored—just my unbiased take to help you buy the best cleaner.

 I wasn't going to crown a "best" skimmer without proof.
 So, I set up the same mess for every robot—buckets of leaves, identical setups, timed cleanups.
 And as always, if you need any help deciding which is right for you, drop a comment below and I'll help you find one that is right for you!